Frolov-Andrey2405/WikiBot/README.md

 ## Description

-Wikipedia Search Bot is a Telegram bot built using the `aiogram` library in Python.
+WikiBot is a Telegram bot built using the `aiogram` library in Python.
 The bot allows users to search for articles on Wikipedia and provides summaries and links to the full articles.
 Users can interact with the bot by sending commands and text messages to initiate searches and receive article information.

 ## Features